joshbegley/nyt-latest/README.md

 **Jawbone in Child’s Rock Collection Linked to Marine Who Died in 1951**\
 `A mother found the bone in her son’s rock collection in 2002.
-In 2024, researchers finally identified who it had belonged to.`\
+In 2024, researchers finally identified the person’s remains.`\
 https://nytimes.com/2024/04/21/us/jawbone-rock-collection-marine.html

 **How the Movie ‘Civil War’ Echoes Real Political Anxieties**\